 For the edification of our readers, the editors have presented here both in pictures and text, a summary of the six systems.
 With exception of the Cinerama film clips, which had to be reduced slightly in order to fit the space, all film reproductions on these pages are full size and show the comparative negative sizes used by each of the systems, and also any unusual placement of the image, as in VistaVision, which has the picture in horizontal position instead of the vertical, which is standard with all the others.

 Camera: The Cinerama camera is actually three cameras in one in that it photographs simultaneously three strips of 35mm negative.
 The resultant three prints when projected form a wide-screen picture that covers a field of vision 146°wide and 55 ½°high.
 The photo above shows the camera from the rear and reveals the three film magazines.
-At right is Harry Squire, ASC, the cinematographer who photographed the first Cinerama production.
+Above is Harry Squire, ASC, the cinematographer who photographed the first Cinerama production.
 Cinerama is the outgrowth of the famous wartime Waller Gunnery Trainer, which utilized a five-lens camera of unique design and five projectors to show airplanes realistically on a large curved screen.
 The Cinerama three-lens camera is a modification of the Waller development.
 Any of the standard heavy-duty tripods as well as conventional dollies and cranes may be used with the camera.

 Lenses: The eyes of the 150-pound Cinerama camera are three matched lenses of 27mm focal length, set at angles 48°apart.
 Each lens records one third of the total width of the scene upon one of the three standard 35mm negatives.
 The lines of sight of the three lenses converge and cross at a point 11/16". in front of them, where a single revolving disc shutter serves them all, and assures synchronization of exposures.
 Simultaneous focusing of all three lenses is accomplished through a single control, while diaphragm settings on all three lenses are similarly set simultaneously by means of another control knob.